wso2-extensions/esb-connector-workday/docs/workingWithAcademicFoundationInWorkday.md

 ```

 **Properties**
-* workdayGetMaintainedAcademicPeriodsRecords: One or more fields by which you want to retrieve academic period details.
-For example, specifying academicPeriodId retrieves academic period details by the academicPeriodId.
+* workdayGetMaintainedAcademicPeriodsRecords: One or more criteria based on what you want returned within the academic period details response.
+For example, if you want to retrieve academic period details by the academic period ID, you can specify "academicPeriodId" as one of the critera.

 **Sample request**
 Following is a sample SOAP request that can be handled by the getMaintainedAcademicPeriods operation.

 ```xml